atomicarchitects/nequix/README.md

 atoms.calc = NequixCalculator("nequix-mp-1", backend="jax")
 ```

-or if you want to use the faster torch backend:
+or if you want to use the torch backend:

 ```python
 ...